TWR - The Waiting room

 Concept

-Distributed software architectures allow improvements in availability and scalability but suffer from network partitions and that leads to a whole list of associated problem, e.g. Eleven Patterns, Problems & Solutions related to Microservices and in particular Distributed Architectures.
+Distributed software architectures allow improvements in availability and scalability but suffer from network partitions and that leads to a whole list of associated problems, e.g. Eleven Patterns, Problems & Solutions related to Microservices and in particular Distributed Architectures.
 A pattern often applied to solve global data consistency requirements, is the transactional outbox pattern where instead of sending events outside of the transaction used to commit data in a source component, an outbox table is written to, within the same ACID transaction.
 The contents of that outbox table are processed asynchronously, resulting in eventual consistency.
 That pattern has been implemented in many libraries and software products, as well as in the cloud.
 Most frequently, the outbox is used to send (domain) events to downstream services.
 However, it is also possible to make the source component respond to the event itself, execute some logic, like making a call to a downstream REST based service, sending an email, or integrating anything else that does not have a event based API.

 Regardless of how it is used, little is written about consuming from the outbox and what happens when failures during the processing of the events, occur.
 Strongly related to those failures is the ordering of the events.
 For example an error while processing the first event in the outbox can lead to a second event overtaking the first one.
 Sometimes, that is not good, and complicates understanding what happened.